hiimlo/320-ISO-Project-Fall22/README.md

 ## About
 This project was a joint collaboration between ISO New Engand and students of CS320 at UMass.
 See the documentation pdf for contact details and more info.

+Contributors to the project

+**CS429 Project Management**

+@hiimlo Lo

+Provided structure and guidance in team meetings where members created stories, refined the backlog, and participated in two week sprints (JIRA).
+Weekly SCRUMs were held to assess progress and to ensure that the project was able to get to the MVP.

+**CS320 Software Engineering**

+_Frontend_

+@ajnguy Alex

+@AACcodes Ayush

+@jamesrcarney James

+@dvaykhanskiy-umass David

+@Savannah-Arimento Savannah

+Members primarily used React.js, HTML, and CSS to build the frontend, and got experience using React Routers to create a multi page web app.
+Part of the project requirements required data visualizations.
+Members in the front end researched different libraries to use and ultimately decided on Apex Charts.
+Rest API calls were made to the backend in order to retrieve the data to display.
+Overall a well designed and solid front end was created.
+(Note: members had little to no experience using React prior to this, and picked it up very quickly!)

+_Backend_

+@Victorapple Victor

+@jbredd Joshua

+@MaanasPeri23 Maanas

+@tai-dang11 Tai

+Members of the backend team took some time researching what database to use, and selected one that fit the needs of the customer, being MongoDB.
+Paired with Mongoose for object data modeling, they were able to start taking given CSV files and move the data to the database.
+Using ExpressJS, members also created API endpoints for the front end to call and receive JSON responses.
+There was a need for filtering based on input provided by the front end, and members were successfully able to filter and provide the needed data.
+This teams backend was the fastest and most capable in the class!
+(Note: members in the backend also had little to no prior experience, and also picked up the tech stack very quickly!)

+Both the frontend and the backend were built on top of Node.js

 ## License